KashifKhaan/Pdf_Reader_Project/README.md

 Email: mrkashi2020@gmail.com

-`I appreciate your support and hope you enjoy using the Calculator-App`
+`I appreciate your support and hope you enjoy using the pdf_reader`